ibm-cloud-docs/power-iaas/faq.md

+[^footnote5]: RHEL 9.4 GP is supported on IBM Power9, Power10 and Power11 systems.
+[^footnote6]: RHEL 8.10 GP is supported on IBM Power9, Power10 and Power11 systems.
+[^footnote7]: SLES 15 SP6 GP is supported on IBM Power9, Power10 and Power11 systems.
 [^footnote9]: Install the [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.
 [^footnote10]: Install the [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.
 [^footnote8]: SLES images are not currently supported on {{site.data.keyword.on-prem}}.